Backbone81/membership/README.md

 ### Basic Requirements

-- Improve test coverage
 - Cleanup the faulty member list after some time to avoid endless growth in situations where members are very dynamic.
-- Serialize the current state on shutdown and allow that state to be re-used during startup.
-- We might want to separate gossip count from suspect timeout
-- We should find a mechanic which tells a member the last known incarnation number to allow joining members without having to remember the incarnation number.
-This could be done with the full list sync.
-We would need to update our own incarnation number when we learn about ourselves.

 ### More Advanced Topics